Code-Institute-Submissions/mtb-nynashamn/README.md

 The main purpose of this website is to form a MTB community in the city of Nynäshamn, in the southern region of the Stockholm Metropolitan Area.

-The website mostly targets beginners of different ages.
+The website mostly targets beginners of different ages and backgrounds.
 Hence, the code of conduct (which also serves as a reminder for the intermediate or advanced users), necessary equipment and the trails graded by colours with the suitable explanations.

-Needless to say, everyone is welcome to our MTB sessions, as long as they have a bike with sound brakes, a helmet and a dire need for socializing.
+Needless to say, everyone is welcome to our MTB sessions, as long as they have a bike with sound brakes, a helmet and a wish to join a lovely community.

 ## **User Experience (UX)**